 He definitely could run away from this smelly, rotten, dusty and dingy cells and also from the rat that had made his shoe, its favorite food, But he couldn’t, whoever had made these steel locks had done a bloody great job.
 So, he had anticipated their next move.

 Call him.
 The big boss.
 The death lord.

 Speaking of the devil, The door was thrown open with a bang and whom he saw next had his heart faltering and his throat constricting.
-Even, the rat nibbling on his shoe didn’t bother him, because he was too focussed on the man that emerged out of the shadows.
+Even, the rat nibbling on his shoe didn’t bother him, because he was too focused on the man that emerged from the shadows.

 “Y-You are....
 How can this be possible?”